Strong cryptography: Cryptographically strong algorithms

 Cryptographically strong would seem to mean that the described method has some kind of maturity, perhaps even approved for use against different kinds of systematic attacks in theory and/or practice.
 Indeed, that the method may resist those attacks long enough to protect the information carried (and what stands behind the information) for a useful length of time.
 But due to the complexity and subtlety of the field, neither is almost ever the case.
 Since such assurances are not actually available in real practice, sleight of hand in language which implies that they are will generally be misleading.

 There will always be uncertainty as advances (e.g., in cryptanalytic theory or merely affordable computer capacity) may reduce the effort needed to successfully use some attack method against an algorithm.

 In addition, actual use of cryptographic algorithms requires their encapsulation in a cryptosystem, and doing so often introduces vulnerabilities which are not due to faults in an algorithm.
 For example, essentially all algorithms require random choice of keys, and any cryptosystem which does not provide such keys will be subject to attack regardless of any attack resistant qualities of the encryption algorithm(s) used.

 Legal issues

+Widespread use of encryption increases the costs of surveillance, so the government policies aim to regulate the use of the strong cryptography.
+In the 2000s, the effect of encryption on the surveillance capabilities was limited by the ever-increasing share of communications going through the global social media platforms, that did not use the strong encryption and provided governments with the requested data.
+Murphy talks about a legislative balance that needs to be struck between the power of the government that are broad enough to be able to follow the quickly-evolving technology, yet sufficiently narrow for the public and overseeing agencies to understand the future use of the legislation.